 Idaho Nature August 12, 2016

-7 Boardwalks In Idaho That Will Make Your Summer Complete
+by Jennifer 7 Boardwalks In Idaho That Will Make Your Summer Complete

 You can take hundreds of scenic paths in Idaho to nearly every soaring mountain peak and unexplored corner of the state, yet there’s something particularly romantic about wooden trails and boardwalks meandering through our wildest untamed landscapes.
 Fortunately, Idaho has quite a few to choose from!
 Whether winding gently through rich forests or stretching over gentle creeks, no matter the setting, they always add a unique, rustic charm to any outdoor adventure.
 This season, head down to one of these boardwalks across the state for a peaceful, memorable stroll through the great outdoors.